 The RipRap magazine celebrates Australia’s wonderful and diverse riverine environments by featuring science and stories about different river management topics including fish, river health, environmental water and river management.
 The magazine is beautifully produced with fabulous images, robust content and practical insights from people who live, work and care about rivers, creeks, wetlands and billabongs.
 RipRap is produced by the not for profit Australian River Restoration Centre, an organisation committed to sharing knowledge, valuing rivers and supporting people who care about our waterways.
 RipRap is a hard copy bi-annual publication that can be purchased directly from the ARRC shop.
-The RipRap Magazine App is now also available for download from the Apple App Store on both iPad and iPad mini, and is the only ‘river restoration’ magazine on the Newstand… a first for Australia!
-Search for ‘RipRap’ on the App Store or click here to download the app on your tablet today!
+The RipRap Magazine App is now also available for download in PDF format.

 This edition of RipRap focuses on the multiple benefits that can be gained from river and riparian restoration.
 You will enjoy reading and sharing with others 70 pages packed full of wonderful science and stories about ‘the colour of living carbon’, and the opportunities carbon farming and carbon credits present us for promoting ongoing conservation efforts.